 - Department of Work and Pensions

 - Leicester City Council

 - Hi Castle Recruitment

 William Saville, the Business and Development Manager at Cambridge Boxhill Language Assessment also attended.
-He delivered a presentation to employers about the benefits of the OET test to our guest, giving more in-depth information.
-He also mentioned the differences between IELTS, the OET test and how it assesses candidates.
+He delivered a presentation to employers about the benefits of the OET to our guests, giving more in-depth information.
+He also mentioned the differences between IELTS, the OET and how candidates are assessed.
 Also explaining why the OET would be the preferable accepted test in the healthcare sector.

 (Principal Verity Hancock and William Saville)